gunrock/docsify/docs/hive_phase2/hive_forall_phase2.md

 ```

 ## Summary of Multi-GPU `ForAll`
 In this write-up, we show how Gunrock's `ForAll` operator can be extended to support multiple GPU execution.
 We also explain what kind of scaling is expected with the new multi-GPU `ForAll` versus the kind of scaling we observe in real-world problems (such as the HIVE applications).
-We elaborate on what the performance bottlenecks are for our current and what can we do better in the future with specialized-scalable operators targetting interesting patterns present in these applications.
+We elaborate on what the performance bottlenecks are for our current implementation and what can we do better in the future with specialized-scalable operators targetting interesting patterns present in these applications.

 ## `ForAll` Implementation
 ### Approach to Single-GPU